57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 }
 ```

-To better understand what Anchor abstracts away, let's examine a functionally equivalent implementation using the Native approach.
+To better understand what Anchor abstracts, let's examine a functionally equivalent implementation using the Native approach.

 A functionally equivalent implementation using the Native approach requires you to handle all the details manually: